djrochford/fsa/README.md

   * the input regex does not have properly matching parentheses.

 ### FST
-Parameters:
-  * transition function: {(hashable, str): (hashable, str)}
+Arguments:
+  * `transition_function`: Mapping[Tuple[State, Symbol], Tuple[State, Symbol]]
-  * start-state: str
+  * `start_state`: State
+(Where States are strings and Symbols are strings of one length.)

 A finite-state transducer class.
-Takes two parameters: a transition function, and a start state, in that order.
+Takes keyword arguments: a `transition_function`, and a `start_state`.

-The transition function should be specified as a dictionary with tuple keys and values.
-These keys implicitly define the fst's state-set and input alphabet; the first elements of the tuples represent the fst's states, and the second elements are the symbols in the alphabet.
+The keys of the transition function implicitly define the fst's state-set and input alphabet; the first elements of the tuples represent the fst's states, and the second elements are the symbols in the alphabet.

 Similarly, the values should be tuples with the first element a state, the second member a symbol in the output alphabet, and the output alphabet (though not the state set) is implicitly defined by these values.

 The fst expects the symbols of both alphabets to be one character strings.
-States can be anything hashable.
-(Note that, for reasons of hashability, you'll need to use frozensets, rather than sets, if you want to have sets as states.)

 The class will raise a ValueError exception on instantiation if any of the following are true:
  * the start state is not a member of the set of states inferred from the transition function;